B.J. Nikkel: 2009 legislative session

 HB09-1290 - National Guard Tuition Assistance - increased the amount of money in the tuition assistance program for members of the Colorado National Guard.

 HB09-1306 – “Youth Corrections Reporting Requirements” - would have increased accountability over state youth corrections facilities, which reportedly had problems with correctly reporting child abuse within the facilities.
 It would have made it a crime for counselors at youth detention facilities to ignore abuse allegations and for administrators to alter reports.
 The bill was fought by the Colorado Department of Human Services which oversees youth corrections and was killed in committee.

 HB09-1291 – “Veterans Information Resource Clearinghouse" - provides a one-stop shopping information resource center including a website and "800" phone number for veterans to help them easily find all the information they need on various public, private and government programs that have been vetted, and the services available to them.
 Rep. Nikkel worked with United Veterans Committee on the bill.

 HB09-1288 - “The Colorado Taxpayer Transparency Act” - Nikkel considered this bill her "most important bill of the 2009 legislative session."
 The Transparency Act puts the state’s checkbook online so taxpayers can view expenditures and revenues.
 Nikkel also said she believes "taxpayers have a right to know how and where the state spends our taxpayer dollars without having to pay hundreds or thousands of dollars for Colorado Open Records Act requests."
 The bill passed both houses unanimously and was signed by the governor.

 2010 legislative session

 Rep. B.J.
-Nikkel is best known for advocating for the following issues: She was dubbed "Miss Transparency" by some said that Transparency in state government will help the state save money by allowing taxpayers to track government waste, fraud and abuse.
-She is also well known for being a champion for Colorado's military and veterans and sponsoring legislation to help them, as well as being an advocate for Colorado youth in stopping their over-criminalization.
-In addition, she became even more well known because of her vote to pass the civil unions bill out of Judiciary Committee so it could be heard by the entire House of Representatives.

-It was during her freshman years when her persistent efforts to increase transparency and accountability in state government earned her the "Miss Transparency" title, for enacting two important pieces of legislation that required the state to post expenditure and revenue data of state departments online.
-The first was the "Transparency Online Project" or TOP and is linked to the state's website and legislative website.
+Nikkel is best known for the following: She supported Colorado's military and veterans, sponsoring legislation to help them.
+She also advocated for stopping the over-criminalization of Colorado youth.
+In addition, she voted to pass the civil unions bill out of Judiciary Committee so it could be heard by the entire House of Representatives.
+She also enacted two pieces of legislation that required the state to post expenditure and revenue data of state departments online.
+The first was the "Transparency Online Project" and is linked to the state's website and legislative website.